 You travel solo.
 What safety tips would you give to other solo female travelers?

 My #1 tip: Be prepared and stay aware of your surroundings.
 Don’t leave yourself open to danger.
 A well-planned itinerary, in my opinion, keeps you purposeful and out of harm’s way.
 It’s when you wander aimlessly without a plan that you become a target.
 Another tip of mine, which is perhaps controversial: Don’t dress provocatively.
 Yes, I know, us ladies should be able to dress any way we want, but when I travel, especially in Islamic countries where local women are expected to cover up, I do the same.
 It allows me to stay as “under the radar” as much as possible — I want to avoid getting negative attention at all costs.
 If that means I have to leave my short shorts at home, so be it.
 “Doing as the Romans do” also demonstrates a respect of the local culture you are sampling.

 What advice do you have for other people who are scared about traveling the world or think it’s dangerous to travel as a female?

 Don’t believe the hype!
 The media perpetuates the idea that international travel is dangerous, but the truth is that there’s often a greater chance of tragedy befalling you in your own proverbial backyard than abroad.
 Research your destination before going and inform yourself of the potential dangers so you have zero chance of becoming a victim.
-Another thing to do would be to connect with fellow travellers online for their perspectives on a particular place.
-Travel blogs are also a great resource for getting current information from someone “on the ground” — don’t hesitate to contact your favourite bloggers for insider info.
+Another thing to do would be to connect with fellow travelers online for their perspectives on a particular place.
+Travel blogs are also a great resource for getting current information from someone “on the ground” — don’t hesitate to contact your favorite bloggers for insider info.